Table of Contents Contents

 Just like with anything, online banking comes with some risks.
 That said, it can be perfectly safe as long as you’re mindful.
 Most online banks also offer two-factor authentication and other security measures to help keep your account safe.

 When it comes to online banking, it’s important to be careful when choosing your password and not share that password with anyone.
 You should also avoid logging into your accounts on public wifi and make sure your two-factor authentication is enabled.
-It’s also a good idea to sign up for banking alerts so that if anything happens, you can check your account immediately to verify the transaction was made by you.
+It’s also a good idea to sign up for banking alerts so that if anything happens, you can check your account immediately to verify you made the transaction.

 What’s the CDIC, and Does It Cover the Virtual Banks?